maximilienGilet/dflow/README.md

 ## Features

+**IMPORTANT NOTICE : DFLOW IS CURRENTLY NOT WORKING ON FIREFOX FOR SOME REASONS.
+HELP APPRECIATED**

 - Written with React js
 - Beautiful hand crafted custom design
 - Fully responsive !
 4 differents layouts !